+Read our comprehensive Sony Ericsson XPERIA Play review and check out our guide to the best upcoming smartphones in 2011.
 UPDATE: Optus has just informed us that it has been selling the XPERIA Play since Monday 30 May, which differs to Sony Ericsson's statement that it would be available from 8 June.

 Sony Ericsson originally announced earlier today that the XPERIA Play would be available through both Telstra and Optus on 8 June, with Optus revealing it will sell the device for $0 on its $79 cap over 24 months from next Wednesday.

 Telstra has now revealed that the XPERIA Play will be available tomorrow through selected Telstra stores and online for $20 per month on its $79 freedom connect plan over 24 months.
 The plan includes $800 worth of eligible calls, unlimited standard national text and 2GB of data to use in Australia.
 The XPERIA Play will also be available to purchase outright through Telstra for $960.

 Telstra's "flagship stores" will be the first to stock the XPERIA Play, with additional Telstra stores across Australia receiving deliveries by the start of next week.
 For a full list of flagship Telstra stores, see Telstra's blog post on the XPERIA Play.